Personalising cancer care with digital cancer PROMs

 For healthcare providers:

-- The high completion rates and cost savings make digital PROMs a valuable tool for healthcare providers.
+- The high completion rates and cost savings make digital cancer PROMs a valuable tool for healthcare providers.

 - Captures comprehensive data on patient experiences, clinicians can tailor treatment plans more effectively and respond promptly to any complications.